What is Vendor Finance & How It Helps Increase Sales

 2. The vendor (via Union Business Finance) offers supplier financing to the customer.

-3. The customer confirms and agrees to the financing arrangements, signing a loan to the vendor.
+3. The customer confirms and agrees to the vendor finance arrangements, signing a loan to the vendor.

 5. The vendor then provides the product or service to the customer.